auranic/auranic.github.io/_pages/about.md

 I got a permanent researcher position at <a href="http://curie.fr">Institut Curie</a> with a mission to participate in building and defining strategy of a new systems biology research group.

-I co-author around 90 peer-reviewed pubications, 3 books and 15 book chapters.
+I co-author about 90 peer-reviewed pubications, 3 books and 15 book chapters.
 I (co-)supervised 7 PhD students.
 I am an active scientific software developer.
 I have rich experience of scientific and industrial collaborations.